-G. Outside Air Kit
+I. Outside Air Kit

-When you install the outside air kit, Hearth & Home Technologies recommends you utilize the shortest duct run to optimize the performance of the outside air kit and install a P-trap.
-(See Figure 3.10).
+An outside air kit must be used for combustion.
+Hearth & Home Technologies recommends you utilize the shortest duct run to optimize the performance of the outside air kit and install a P-Trap (see Figure 3.18).
 The outside air inlet hood should be positioned in a manner that will not allow snow, leaves, etc. to block the inlet.
 In some installations the air duct may need to be run vertically.
-In such an installation, a 3 ft (914 mm) height difference must be maintained from the top of the uppermost chimney section to the outside air inlet hood.
+In such an installation, a 3 ft (914 mm) height difference must be maintained from the top of the uppermost chimney section to the outside combustion air inlet.